Which sports have resumed and when will the rest follow?

 The British and Irish Lions’ tour to South Africa next summer is to go ahead as scheduled.

 Toronto Wolfpack have withdrawn from the remainder of the 2020 Super League season, citing the “overwhelming financial challenges” of the coronavirus crisis.
-Their results to this point have now been expunged from the records.

 The action resumes on August 2 at Headingley – with games being played at a small number of neutral grounds.

 The Canadian side were meant to be facing Hull KR but Monday’s news means St Helens and Catalans Dragons get the action under way, before Huddersfield take on Leeds.

 The clubs have agreed to a reduced competition, with a Grand Final taking place in November.

 There are question marks over the US Open after the cancellation of the Citi Open in Washington DC, which was due to begin on August 13.

 The US Open is due to begin in New York on August 31, but there is now only one tournament – the Western & Southern Open at the same site on August 20 – scheduled before it takes place, and the ATP has said it is in close contact with the United States Tennis Association (USTA) over both events.

 Leading players including Novak Djokovic and Rafael Nadal have expressed doubts over playing at Flushing Meadows, though Serena Williams has committed to taking part.

 The Formula One season belatedly began with two Grands Prix in Austria and one in Hungary.
 Silverstone hosts two next month and races in Spain and Belgium follow.
 The teams will then head to Italy for two, before Sochi stages one in September.